-District residents are being warned to check conditions before lighting up.By Monique Preston
+District residents are being warned to check conditions before lighting up.MONIQUE PRESTON November 16, 2012 4:55am

 The CFA is urging people to think before burning off, after district firefighters were called to extinguish three separate burn-offs which burned out of control on Wednesday.